yangluo7/CAME/README.md

 <h1 align="center">CAME Optimizer</h1>
 <h3 align="center">ACL 2023 Outstanding Paper Award<br/>Confidence-guided Adaptive Memory Efficient Optimizer</h3>

-This is an official implementation of **CAME** optimizer in the [Confidence-guided Adaptive Memory Efficient Optimizer](https://arxiv.org/abs/2307.02047).
+This is an official implementation of **CAME** optimizer in the "[Confidence-guided Adaptive Memory Efficient Optimizer](https://arxiv.org/abs/2307.02047)".
 Please cite the paper and star this repo if you find CAME useful.
 Thanks!

 ## Method